TWiStErRob/net.twisterrob.gradle/test/README.md

    `export ANDROID_HOME=.../android/sdk`
  * `build/pluginUnderTestMetadata/plugin-under-test-metadata.properties` is missing
    run `./gradlew test` from the command line once to generate the files
+ * `Could not get unknown property 'net' for root project 'junit1493727323926151858' of type org.gradle.api.Project.`
+   This happens because the injected classpath is exposed, but not applied to the build script.
+   Apply a named plugin with its ID to get access to its classes.

 ### Debugging